open-contracting/standard/standard/standard.md

 ![Visual of opencontrating process](https://raw.githubusercontent.com/open-contracting/standard/master/standard/assets/contracting%20process.png)

-`*` Tendering & Award is more broadly known as Formation to accomodate other types of procurement process, we use the term formation within the standard to accomodate this

-`**` We use the term Implementation instead of Execution in the standard to refer to the period while the contract is being performed.
+`*` Formation, when dealing with basic procurement processes, will often be referred to as Tendering & Award.

-For descriptions of the phases, taken from the book *Open Contracting - A guide for practitioners by practitioners* [^1] above see the "Definitions" tab at the top.
+For descriptions of the phases see the "Definitions" tab at the top.
-[^1]: The book is available free of charge at [http://www.pro-act.org](http://www.pro-act.org)

 ### Conceptual Model
 We propose an Open Contracting Data Standard consisting of two parts:

-- A **contracting record** - a core summary record used to describe key features of the comple Contracting Process.
+- A **contracting record** - a core summary record used to describe key features of the complete Contracting Process.
 It is updated as new information becomes available to accurately reflect the state of tender, award or contract processes.
 The contracting record should provide an at-a-glance view of key information used in locating and analysing current,